walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.entityBlockForm()
+### events.blockCanBuild()

 #### Parameters

- * callback - A function which is called whenever the [block.EntityBlockFormEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/EntityBlockFormEvent.html) is fired
+ * callback - A function which is called whenever the [block.BlockCanBuildEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockCanBuildEvent.html) is fired

  * priority - optional - see events.on() for more information.

-### events.blockPistonExtend()
+### events.blockForm()

 #### Parameters

- * callback - A function which is called whenever the [block.BlockPistonExtendEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockPistonExtendEvent.html) is fired
+ * callback - A function which is called whenever the [block.BlockFormEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockFormEvent.html) is fired

  * priority - optional - see events.on() for more information.

-### events.blockPistonRetract()
+### events.signChange()

 #### Parameters

+ * callback - A function which is called whenever the [block.SignChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/SignChangeEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.blockFade()

+#### Parameters

- * callback - A function which is called whenever the [block.BlockPistonRetractEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockPistonRetractEvent.html) is fired
+ * callback - A function which is called whenever the [block.BlockFadeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockFadeEvent.html) is fired

  * priority - optional - see events.on() for more information.